 hold our meetings here because [reason why you’d like to meet there].”

 Stuck and need additional support?
-Contact your council or your
+Contact the GS-TOP customer care

 Girl Scout Troop Size

 spot” is large enough to provide an interactive and cooperative